Global Consumer Lending Market Research Report 2021

-Euromonitor International’s Consumer Lending in Hong Kong, China report establishes the size and structure of the market for ATMs cards, smart cards, credit cards, debit cards, charge cards, pre-paid cards and store cards.
+Euromonitor International’s Consumer Lending in Indonesia report establishes the size and structure of the market for ATMs cards, smart cards, credit cards, debit cards, charge cards, pre-paid cards and store cards.
 It looks at key players in the market (issuers and operators), number of cards in circulation, numbers transactions and value of transactions.
 It offers strategic analysis of sector forecasts and trends to watch.

 Product coverage: Consumer Credit, Mortgages/Housing.